Mitacs: Programs

 As of late 2020, Mitacs operates six main programs:

 Accelerate

 The organization's flagship program has supported over 10,000 research internships for graduate students and postdoctoral fellows since 2004 and has since replaced the Natural Sciences and Engineering Research Council's Industrial Postgraduate Scholarships Program.

 Elevate

-The two-year program has the objective of providing postdoctoral fellows with professional and leadership development training while leading a long-term research project with a partner organization.
+The two-year program has the objective of providing postdoctoral fellows with professional and leadership development training with a partner organization.

 Globalink

 The international program supports two-way research collaboration between Canada and research partners abroad.
 In 2016, the Globalink Research Internship program welcomed 565 students across Canada.

 Canadian Science Policy Fellowship

 The program matches PhD-level researchers to government agencies to influence evidence-based policy-making.

 Entrepreneur International

 The program offers travel grants to Canadian start-ups housed in university-linked incubators.
 The grant enables start-ups to connect with international incubators.

 Business Strategy Internship

 The program provides funding to students who develop innovative projects designed to help Canadian businesses.